How One Millennial Woman Ditched Her Fears to Launch Her Own Social Media Management Biz

 Hey!
 We're Cassie & Shay - we're obsessed with helping millennial women build an online service-based business giving them the freedom to travel the world!

-Today, we’re sitting down with our student Corine Pettit, Founder of Heart and Hustle Design Studio!...
+Today, we’re sitting down with BB Academy student Ratanya Olaves, Founder of Noel Made Studio!
+Join...